jpmorganchase/anu/docs/guide/deeper_topics/mesh_clone_instance.md

 :::tip

-The performance of the examples bellow are influenced by each other since they are running on the same page.
+The performance of the examples below are influenced by each other since they are running on the same page.
 Remember to reset the sliders to reduce this effect.

 :::